XIN-Solutions/xinmods-headstart/README.md

 ## Render HTML

-Render some HTML by creating a simple map with `(html-field doc htmlfield)`. `doc` should have the `hippo` instance.
+Render some HTML by using the `html-field` handlebars helper. `document` expects the source document with its `hippo` instance.
+The `field` value is the rich text object that is to be translated.

     {{{html-field document=product.doc field=product.doc.items.body)}}}

 To resolve links in the HTML block you can register a `LinkResolver` function with the `ContentParser` class.

-By default the following LinkResolver is registered as follows.
+By default, the following LinkResolver is registered as follows.

     const NoResolver = (linkInfo) => {
         console.log("Did not resolve", linkInfo); return '#'